 (Here is an example of the document that we use to track coverage and attainment in Computing)

 Mundella Primary School has a very creative team; including a gigging guitarist!
 Music can be heard throughout the week at school, from singing rhymes in the early years through to pupil songs and more in year six.
-All of this is on top of our specialist musical provision that is led by Mrs Driscoll.

 Pupils learn a range of musical instruments including ocarina (Y3), recorder (Y4) and ukelele (Y5).
 With the Phase One Christmas performances, the Phase Two performance afternoon and the Phase Three end of year performance we have a year long schedule of creativity including music.